BestTimesToVisit.com Logo

 What is the best time of year to visit Dhaka to avoid both the monsoons and extreme heat?

 The ideal time to visit Dhaka is during the autumn and winter months, from October to March.
 You'll find pleasant temperatures, lower humidity than the summer, and less rain than the monsoon season.
-This is also peak tourist season, so book accommodations in advance.
+Evenings can be quite cool, so pack layers!

-What are some essential cultural considerations or customs I should be aware of when visiting Dhaka?
+What are some local customs I should be aware of when visiting Dhaka?

 Ready to Plan Your Trip?